 Standard Special Condition A9: Pipe-Line System Security Standards

-This condition sets out the security standard for the NTS, which is that the pipeline system must, taking into account operational measures, meet the 1-in-20 peak aggregate daily demand including within day gas flow variations.
+This condition sets out the security standard for the NTS, which is that the pipeline system must, taking into account operational measures, including within day gas flow variations, meet the peak aggregate daily demand for the conveyance of gas to supply premises, which is

-The 1-in-20 peak aggregate daily demand is the level of daily demand that, in a long series of winters, with connected load held at the levels appropriate to the winter in question, would be exceeded in one out of twenty winters, with each winter counted only once.
-This is the Uniform Network Code (UNC) definition of the 1-in-20 peak day.
-It can be found in the UNC Transportation Principal Document (TPD) Section Y Glossary.
+having regard to historical weather data derived from at least the previous 50 years and other relevant factors, is likely to be exceeded (whether on one or more days) only in 1 year out of 20 years

 Additional clarifications

 The Pipe-Line System Security Standard does not define or refer to any demand levels at which NTS capability should be assessed, other than the peak 1-in-20 demand.
 There is also no reference to supply patterns or levels.
 However, the distribution of supplies across the NTS, for a given demand level, can significantly affect the capability to meet the minimum safety and contracted pressures that we have agreed with our customers.